 Researched, compiled, and brought to you by Karibu News

 Tall physically, morally and intellectually, full of oratory art, extraordinary intrepid daring human being who challenged racism at its highest point, and a radical abolitionist, as historians depict him, Frederick Augustus Washington Bailey was bigger than history has given him credit.
-One would say with all farness that no Black history would be well recounted and complete without Frederick Douglass’ thrilling and multidimensional part of life story.
+One would say with all farness that no history of African-Americans would be well recounted and complete without Frederick Douglass’ thrilling and multidimensional part of life story.

 By 1954, Frederick D. was a nearly forgotten man.
 It was only after historian Philip Foner decided to transcribe hundreds of pages of forgotten speeches and long scattered letters in the late 1940s that many realized that Douglass was an essential missing figure in the history of Black Americans and the United States as a whole.

 Born in 1818, Douglass never knew the month of his birth.
 Son of a slave woman and an unknown White man, Douglass only saw his mother five times before she died and the only thing he knew about his father is that he was White.
 From Baltimore where he was working in farm, Douglass, 20, managed to escape slavery and using springboard and train he reached New York City the next day, Sept.
 3, 1838.
 From there, he went to become a world renowned anti-slavery activist.